grand-caimen/Team-Woof/README.md

 to the "step" from the ng-repeat ('step in quest.steps').
 Then, with each quest step, we take its latitude and longitude and create a Google Street View.

+#### Create Quest View

+The two main actions in this view is to (1) add a task and to (2) submit a quest once all tasks are added.
+There are two clusters of HTML input elements that map to those two actions.  $scope.addStep starts off quest creation by (1) taking the step info and saving it away and by (2) adding a representation of that step to the DOM.
+There is additional logic (helper functions) to check that all the input fields have values and we also call into the client/services/inputConversionService.js to handle formatting time and money.
+By clicking Submit Quest, we call into questStorageService.js post the entire quest up to the server and then redirect the user to the Quest List View.